Asteraceae

 • Origin: Tropical Asia, Africa

-• Appearance: Thin, elongated stems bear small, round flowers in shades of red, pink, and orange, giving the plant a light and charming presence.
-Its leaves are rounded and bright green.
+• Appearance: Emilia produces small, pompom-shaped flowers in shades of red, pink, or orange, creating a delicate impression.
+The leaves are slightly rounded and bright green.

 Cultural Significance Around the World